-Scouting
+Mentoring and Scouting

-Several citizen scientists took on an additional role in scouting this year.
+We continued our mentoring and scouting activities in 2016.
+Our Mentoring Program give new citizen scientists an opportunity to learn the monitoring protocol from our veterans.
 Scouting is a less directed survey method where citizen scientists visit either previously un-surveyed potential nesting sites or previously surveyed abandoned colony sites.
 This allows our staff to reduce their time commitments and also allows the program to grow through the discovery of new colony sites.
-This year, three citizen scientists scouted potential sites in addition to their normal monitoring activities.